Are you considering living in Southampton in 2024?

 Check out the School Guide website for a full list of schools available in the city.

 Southampton is possibly known more for its two universities.

 The city is home to both the University of Southampton and Solent.

-Some of the research carried out by the University of Southampton, a member of the renowned Russell Group, is global leader!
+Some of the research carried out by the University of Southampton, a member of the renowned Russell Group, is renowned worldwide!

 Southampton as a city frequently scores highly in both the UK and world university tables!

 Combined, both universities play an integral role in drawing big businesses to the city.

 They are subsequently a key supplier of employment within the city.

 Working in Southampton